강의

 What you will gain after the course

-• You can understand and manage the Linux file and directory permission system.
+• Understand and manage Linux file and directory permission systems.

 • You can set and utilize special permissions such as Set-UID, Set-GID, and Sticky-bit.

-• You can directly apply security settings for permissions on a secure Linux server in a production environment.
+• You can directly apply security settings for secure Linux server permissions in a real-world environment.

-This course is designed not as a simple lecture that ends at a basic conceptual level of Linux filesystem permission structure, but as a practice-oriented learning process that enables you to resolve permission issues, security risks, and service failures that occur in actual production environments.
+This course is designed not as a simple lecture that ends at a basic conceptual level of Linux filesystem permission structures, but as a practical, hands-on learning curriculum capable of resolving permission issues, security risks, and service failures that occur in real-world production environments.

-While permissions are fundamental to Linux server operations, at the same time, a single misconfiguration can compromise the stability of your entire service and become a direct cause of security incidents.
-This course systematically blocks these risks in advance and guides students step by step to a level where they can accurately configure, interpret, and diagnose permission structures through systematic understanding.
+Permissions are the foundation of Linux server operations, but at the same time, incorrect settings can compromise the stability of the entire service and become a direct cause of security incidents.
+This course prevents such risks in advance and guides students step-by-step to a level where they can accurately configure, interpret, and diagnose permission structures through a systematic understanding.

-Linux Permissions cannot be solved simply by memorizing the three letters rwx.
+Linux Permission issues cannot be solved by simply memorizing the three letters 'rwx'.

-There are many factors to consider in actual environments, such as file owners and groups, ACL, special permissions (SetUID/SetGID/Sticky-Bit), system accounts used by service processes, and directory permissions accessed by DBMS and Web Applications.
+There are many factors to consider in a real environment, such as file owners/groups, ACLs, special permissions (SetUID/SetGID/Sticky-Bit), system accounts used by service processes, and directory permissions accessed by DBMS and Web Applications.
 Only by accurately understanding these can you satisfy both operational and security requirements.

-This course covers the following topics in depth, with each session structured around hands-on practice so that anyone can learn by doing.
+This course covers the following topics in depth, and each session is practice-based so that anyone can understand through hands-on experience.

-Additionally, for practice convenience, the course provides an installation script that automatically sets up the Oracle 11g XE, Apache Tomcat, and JSP web application environment, as well as a 300-page PDF textbook that systematically organizes all course content.
+Additionally, for the convenience of practice, the course provides installation scripts that can automatically set up Oracle 11g XE, Apache Tomcat, and JSP web application environments, along with a 300-page PDF textbook that systematically organizes the entire course content.

-(However, the PDF is subject to copyright protection, so external sharing and distribution are prohibited, and it may only be used for individual learning purposes by enrolled students.)
+(However, as the PDF is subject to copyright protection, external sharing or distribution is prohibited, and it may only be used for the student's personal learning purposes.)

-This course is designed to provide practical help to everyone who needs to build a deep understanding of Linux permissions, from beginners to server administrators, security personnel, and DevOps engineers.
+This course is designed to provide practical help to everyone who needs to build a deep foundation in Linux permissions, from beginners to professional server administrators, security personnel, and DevOps engineers.

 Section 1.
 Setting Up the Practice Environment

-We start by systematically setting up the virtualization environment, OS installation, and terminal access environment that are essential for building permission analysis and services.
+We begin by systematically setting up the virtualization environment, OS installation, and terminal connection environment essential for permission analysis and service deployment.

-We install distributions widely used in actual enterprise environments such as Rocky Linux 9 and Ubuntu 24.04, and establish a foundation so that students can apply the same permission principles on any OS.
+By installing distributions widely used in real corporate environments, such as Rocky Linux 9 and Ubuntu 24.04, we lay the foundation for students to apply the same permission principles across any OS.

 Learning Content